 Komodo is pleased to announce the integration of Dilithium, a quantum-secure digital signature scheme.
 This new technology provides protection against attacks from quantum computers, ensuring an unparalleled level of security.

 While adopting a quantum-secure cryptographic signature scheme would ordinarily be the sole focus of an entire blockchain project— perhaps with its own coin, an ICO, and a dedicated team of developers— the power of Komodo’s technology allowed jl777 to complete the task in just a few days.
-Now, quantum security is an optional plug-in available to all projects that create a blockchain within the Komodo ecosystem.
+Now, quantum security is one of many optional modules available within the Antara framework.

 A Brief Overview of Digital Signatures